Cardi B Has Strong Opinions About Joe Exotic

 What ya think bout TigerKing?
 I’m on the second episode and I’m alittle lost cause I started fucking 😩😒.— iamcardib (@iamcardib) March 27, 2020

-Desus and Mero co-host Kid Mero jumped right in with an extremely accurate take.
+Desus and Mero co-host The Kid Mero jumped right in with an extremely accurate take.

 A little later, Cardi was back into the show, and she had some strong feelings about Baskin, writing that Baskin thinks she’s “slick.”